Christian Mitchell

-Christian L. Mitchell (born 1986/1987) is an American politician and university official.
+Christian L. Mitchell (born 1986 or 1987) is an American politician and university official.
 He represented the 26th district in the Illinois House of Representatives from 2013 to 2019, and served as Deputy Governor in J.B.
 Pritzker's administration from 2019 to 2023.
 He also served as the executive director of the Democratic Party of Illinois during the 2018 election cycle, becoming the first African-American to hold the position.
 In 2023, he became the Vice President for Civic Engagement at the University of Chicago.

 On July 1, 2025, Governor Pritzker announced that Mitchell would be his running mate in the 2026 election after incumbent Lieutenant Governor Juliana Stratton announced she would instead run for US Senate.

 Background, education, and early career

 Mitchell was raised by his mother, a retired nurse, and his grandfather, who was a union steelworker and an elder at his church in Maywood.
-Mitchell cites his mother's dedication and sacrifice as well as his grandfather's service as his inspiration to become a public servant.
+Mitchell cites his mother's dedication and sacrifice, as well as his grandfather's service, as his inspiration for becoming a public servant.

-Mitchell attended the University of Chicago, graduating in 2008 with a B.A. in public policy.
+Mitchell attended the University of Chicago, graduating in 2008 with a BA in public policy.
 While a student, he was a member of the university's Organization of Black Students.

-He later earned a J.D. at Loyola University in 2019.
+He later earned a JD at Loyola University in 2019.

 Mitchell began his career as a faith-based community organizer with Southsiders Organized for Unity and Liberation (SOUL).
 His work with SOUL focused on education funding reform, affordable housing, and economic empowerment for low-income communities.
 In 2009, Mitchell drafted legislation that became the Urban Weatherization Initiative, a $425 million program designed to put people to work weatherproofing houses in Chicago.

 In 2010, Mitchell worked as a deputy field director for Illinois Attorney General Lisa Madigan's reelection campaign and managed Will Burns' successful campaign for alderman of the 4th Ward.
 He was a senior advisor to Cook County President Toni Preckwinkle from May 2011 to November 2011, serving as Director of Outreach and External Relations.
 Preckwinkle credits Mitchell with keeping the Todd Stroger sales tax repeal from unravelling in the Cook County budgeting process.
 Mitchell was named to Chicago Mayor-elect Rahm Emanuel's transition team in March 2011.

 In 2012, Mitchell acted as the Midwest director of Paid Media and Polling for President Barack Obama's reelection campaign.
 He worked as a senior vice president at The Strategy Group from 2014 to 2017, executing strategic communications plans for Democratic candidates across the United States.
-Christian has consulted for State Assembly and Congressional races across the country and was a senior advisor on Senator Tammy Duckworth’s successful 2016 campaign and Governor J.B.
-Pritzker’s successful 2018 campaign.
+Christian has consulted for State Assembly and Congressional races across the country and was a senior advisor on Senator Tammy Duckworth's successful 2016 campaign and Governor J.B.
+Pritzker's successful 2018 campaign.